Brightify/Fetcher/README.md

 }
 ```

+`RequestEnhancer` is a protocol which modifies behavior of `Fetcher`.

 `enhance` is applied to each `Request` after the input data are encoded to it (see [InputEncoding](#inputencoding)) and before it is performed by `RequestPerformer` (see [RequestPerformer](#requestperformer)).
 You can modify the `Request` as you like.
 Default implementation does nothing.

 `deenhance` does the same thing but for incoming `Response`.
 It is called after the output data are decoded (see [InputEncoding](#inputencoding)) and before the callback of the request.
 Default implementation does nothing.